 Spring Juvenile Hurdle

 The second Grade 1 race at the festival comes in the form of the Spring Juvenile Hurdle.
-The race has been running since 1984 and with takes place over the 2 mile track.
-It’s restricted to 4 year old horse only and is a feeder for races such as the Triumph Hurdle at the Cheltenham Festival.
+The race has been running since 1994 and is over a distance of two miles.
+It is restricted to four year old horses only and is a feeder for races such as the Triumph Hurdle at the Cheltenham Festival.

 Notable winners include Commanche Court, Guitar Pete, Our Conor and Footpad.
 Talented young hurdler Sir Erec also won this before tragically suffering a fatal injury at the following Triumph Hurdle.